Discontinuation notice published 27 March 2020

 The ATSB collected a significant amount of evidence and conducted an in‑depth analysis of these organisational influences.
-It was determined that the topic appeared to overshadow key safety messages regarding the occurrence itself and therefore a separate Safety Issues investigation was commenced to outline the implementation of an organisation's SMS during a time of rapid expansion, along with ongoing interactions with the regulator.
+It was determined that the topic appeared to overshadow key safety messages regarding the occurrence itself and therefore on 19 October 2017 a separate Safety Issues investigation was commenced to examine the implementation of an organisation's SMS during a time of rapid expansion, along with ongoing interactions with the regulator.

-|Date:||19 October 2017||Investigation status:||Active|
+|Date:||19 October 2017||Investigation status:||Discontinued|

-|Investigation level:||Complex - click for an explanation of investigation levels|
+|Investigation level:||Systemic - click for an explanation of investigation levels|

 |Location:||47km WSW, Sydney|

 |State:||New South Wales|

-|Report status:||Pending||Highest injury level:||None|
+|Report status:||Discontinued||Highest injury level:||None|

-|Anticipated completion:||1st Quarter 2020|
+|Anticipated completion:||1st Quarter 2019|